Egyptians have been witnessing a historic procession of their country’s ancient rulers through the capital, Cairo

 Ancient genomes shed new light on the earliest Europeans and their relationships with Neandertals

 A freshly unearthed Bronze-Age stone may be the oldest three-dimensional map in Europe, researchers say

-Lunch Break Science is a weekly online series featuring short lectures or interviews with Leakey Foundation scientists Lunch Break Science #14 | Christopher Gilbert Meet Leakey Foundation grantee Christopher Gilbert and learn about primate evolution.
-He will also discuss his discovery of a new fossil ape in northern India.
+Lunch Break Science is a weekly online series featuring short lectures or interviews with Leakey Foundation scientists Lunch Break Science #24| Kate McGrath Meet Leakey Foundation grantee Kate McGrath and learn what the teeth of our ancestors can tell us about their life histories.

 Egypt held a gala parade on Saturday celebrating the transport of 22 of its prized royal mummies from central Cairo to their new resting place in a massive new museum further south in the capital